Expert Guide to Aphasia ICD 10 Codes | Billing Care Solutions

 Many ICD-10 codes are used in the case of fatigue depending on whether the fatigue is chronic, acute, or is a part of another medical condition.
 Some of the common Fatigue ICD-10 codes are:

-G93.3Post-viral fatigue syndromeUse for fatigue following viral infections or chronic post-viral conditions.
+G93.3Post-viral fatigue syndromeFatigue following viral infections or associated with chronic post-viral conditions.

 Different codes are employed in different clinical scenarios.
 R53.2 is usually referred to general fatigue, whereas G93.3 is a code that is used for fatigue resulting from a post, viral condition only.
 Being conversant with these codes guarantees correct billing as well as the right documentation of the patients record.